ywamsendai/ywamsendai-docs/docs/students/faq.md

 ### What is housing like?

 Housing is generally basic, but comfortable!
 All students will live in shared housing with other students and have access to a small kitchen and bathroom.
-There will also be heating, as it will be Winter!
+There will also be air-conditioning or heating, depending on the season.

 Surrounding the housing are rice fields and views of the mountains, which facilitates quiet times.
 The one downside is it is around a 20min walk to the nearest convenience store and train station (which has easy access to central Sendai), and 30mins to the supermarket.